PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Okay, look.
 If it makes you feel better, I didn't come here to rescue you.
 I came here to ransom you.
 You know, to buy you back."

-"BUY ME!" screamed Asarah, creating a racket far beyond any noise which this dungeon had ever had ever heard.
+"BUY ME!" screamed Asarah, creating a racket that might have been louder than any racket that the this dungeon had yet heard.
 "THAT'S EVEN WORSE!"

-There was laughter from the darkness.
-Normally, in keeping with tradition, laughter in the dark would be sardonic.
+From the darkness, there was laughter.
+In keeping with tradition, laughter from darkness would be sardonic.
 Or sinister.
 Or, at the very least, mocking.
-But no, this laughter was amused.
+This laughter was not.
+This laughter was simply amused.
 "Ho, ho, ho, ho, ho, that.
 Ho ho ho ho, that is... whoo!
 I can't take it anymore."
-There were two short claps in the darkness and then the room was flooded with a brilliant, blinding light.
+There were two short claps in the darkness and then the room was flooded with light.

-Dimsbury was visible as a darker area near the now blinding light trapped within the glass jar.
-As the intensity of the light faded, it became possible to see again.
+Dimsbury was visible as a darker area near the now blinding light being emitted from within the glass jar.
+After a moment the intensity of the light faded, and it became possible to see again.
 Dimsbury said, "Oh, that is rich.
-Without a doubt, that is the finest entertainment, I have seen since the comedies of the Imperial Mercian Opera.
+Without a doubt, that is the finest entertainment I have seen since the comedies of the Imperial Opera.
 Or were they tragedies?
 I don't know.
 It's so hard to tell until the end.
 Do either of you sing?"

 Boltac turned to face the Wizard.
-The powerful light that still suffused the chamber was too bright for anyone to notice, but the lamp he held now glowed a little brighter than before.
+In the powerful light that still suffused the chamber was too bright for anyone to notice, but the lamp in his hand now glowed a little brighter than before.

 Relan stumbled awkwardly into the room.
 Partially, it was because he had been blinded.
 But mostly because Rattick was pushing him from behind as he held a dagger to his throat.